openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   - Version B supports `v1` and `v2`
   - Version C supports `v1`
   - To downgrade from version A to C
-    - Shutdown ostree commit A, boot commit B
+    - Shutdown ostree deployment A, boot deployment B
     - Instruct MicroShift to just downgrade data from `v2` to `v1`, without running cluster (to not make migration too long)
     - Persist metadata that version C will accept
-    - Shutdown ostree commit B, boot commit C
+    - Shutdown ostree deployment B, boot deployment C
     - MicroShift C would validate metadata to make sure it's compatible
 - Consequence of previous bullet - version metadata would need to go beyond simple MicroShift version of X.Y.Z to not only tracking versions of all